Intended parents

 How do I find a surrogate mother?

 The safer path is to start with budget, state-law fit, clinic requirements, and screening standards before viewing profiles.
-Patriot Conceptions uses a guided profile-access path so the search is tied to the legal, medical, and coordination details that make a match workable.
+Patriot Conceptions uses a guided readiness path so the search is tied to the legal, medical, and coordination details that make a match workable.

 How do you find a surrogate mother without taking on too much risk?